Tauopathy: Biofluid

+Pathologic phenotypes of tauopathies

 Alzheimer's disease

+Micrograph of abnormal tau protein (brown) in the cerebral cortex of a person with Alzheimer's disease.
+The arrow indicates a neuron and the arrowhead indicates a neuritic plaque.
+Nissl counterstain; Bar = 50 microns.

-Alzheimer's disease (AD) is clinically characterized by a progressive decline in memory and cognitive functions, leading to severe dementia.
-Microscopically, AD is identified by the presence of two types of insoluble fibrous materials: (1) extracellular amyloid (Aβ) protein forming senile plaques and (2) intracellular neurofibrillary lesions (NFL) composed of abnormally and hyperphosphorylated tau proteins.
-While AD is not strictly considered a prototypical tauopathy, as tau pathology coexists with Aβ protein deposition, the 'amyloid cascade hypothesis' posits that Aβ accumulation is the primary factor driving AD pathogenesis.
-Nevertheless, AD neurofibrillary lesions were the first to undergo ultrastructural and biochemical analysis, thus laying the foundation for in-depth studies on tau protein deposition in various tauopathies.
+Alzheimer's disease (AD) is a secondary tauopathy that is clinically characterized by a progressive decline in memory and cognitive functions, leading to severe dementia.
+Microscopically, AD is identified by the presence of two types of insoluble fibrous materials: (1) extracellular Aβ protein forming Aβ plaques and (2) intracellular neurofibrillary tangles composed of abnormally folded and hyperphosphorylated tau proteins.
+AD is not considered a primary tauopathy, as tau pathology coexists with Aβ protein deposition.
+The 'amyloid cascade hypothesis' posits that Aβ accumulation is the earliest factor driving AD pathogenesis, and tauopathy is an important downstream consequence of abnormal Aβ.
+AD neurofibrillary lesions were the first to undergo ultrastructural and biochemical analysis, thus laying the foundation for in-depth studies on tau protein deposition in other tauopathies.

-Neuropathologic phenotypes

 Frontotemporal dementia

-Frontotemporal dementia is a part of a diverse spectrum of disorders clinically marked by dysfunction in the frontal and temporal lobes, collectively referred to as frontotemporal lobar degeneration (FTLD).
-The primary histological characteristics include profound neuronal loss, enlarged neurons, and distinctive spherical argyrophilic inclusions known as Pick bodies (PBs).
+Frontotemporal dementia is one of a diverse spectrum of disorders clinically marked by degeneration of the frontal and temporal lobes, collectively referred to as frontotemporal lobar degeneration (FTLD).
+The frontotemporal dementias are clinically and pathologically heterogeneous.
+For FTD involving tauopathy, the primary histological characteristics include profound neuronal loss, enlarged neurons, and distinctive spherical argyrophilic inclusions known as Pick bodies (PBs).
 These PBs primarily consist of hyperphosphorylated tau protein, with tau protein presenting as two major bands at 60 and 64 kDa and a variable, minor band at 69 kDa.
-Filamentous tau deposits in nerve cells are predominantly composed of 3R tau isoforms.
+The filamentous tau deposits within neurons are predominantly composed of 3R tau isoforms.

 Progressive supranuclear palsy

-Progressive supranuclear palsy (PSP) is a type of tauopathy, but the cause is not yet discovered.
-For PSP unusual phosphorylation for tau protein causes vital protein filaments in the nerve cells to destruct, a phenomenon called "neurofibrillary" degeneration.
-Typical symptoms of PSP would be abnormal speech, balance impairment and overcognitive and memory impairment.
-As CBD, PSP is also classified as a 4R tauopathy, and because of that PSP will often be selected for trials regarding anti-tau therapeutics.
+Progressive Supranuclear Palsy (PSP) is a rare (5-6.4 per 100,000 people) tauopathy that presents clinically with supranuclear gaze palsy (from which the name is derived) along with postural instability, various other motoric abnormalities and impairment of cognitive function.
+PSP has been divided into different subtypes that differ in terms of their rate of progression, prognosis, genetic predisposition, and geographic prevalence.
+The cause is not yet known.

+Both neurons and glial cells contain abnormal tau protein in PSP; a typical feature of the disease is tufted astrocytes.
+PSP is classified as a 4R tauopathy, meaning that the abnormal tau that aggregates within cells consists mainly of the 4-repeat form of the protein.
+Because of this, PSP is considered to be a relatively pure tauopathy, and it is often selected for trials of anti-tau therapeutics.